Internal Communication in International Companies: Succeeding

 - An animation channel to keep culture and cross-initiatives alive.

 Everything else must be justified.
-Otherwise, employees spend their time searching for the correct version of the message.
+Otherwise, employees spend their time searching for the right version of the message.

 Translating is Not Transcreating